Summer Programs

 Career Pathway Summer Program

-The Career Pathway Summer Program is for students currently in grades 6-8 (in the 2024-25 school year) to explore the robust Career and Technical Education (CTE) programs offered at Englewood High School and Colorado's Finest High School of Choice.
+The Career Pathway Summer Program is for students currently in 6th, 7th, or 8th grade (in the 2025-26 school year) to explore the robust Career and Technical Education (CTE) programs offered at Englewood High School and Colorado's Finest High School of Choice.
 The program will offer students a hands-on introduction to various STEAM fields and CTE programs.

 The Career Pathway Summer Program will be designed to: